Extraordinarytechy/Extraordinarytechy/README.md

 # Hi, I'm Ajay Kumar

-I am a Cloud & DevOps Engineer with a passion for building, automating and managing scalable, high-availability infrastructure.
+I am a Cloud, Data & DevOps Engineer with a passion for building, automating and managing scalable, high-availability infrastructure.
 I believe in a "T-shaped" engineering approach: deep expertise in modern cloud-native systems, combined with a broad understanding of traditional IT operations.

 To demonstrate these skills, I have built a complete, four-part SDE portfolio.
 This isn't just a collection of random projects; it's a single, interconnected ecosystem.